Here’s everything you need to know about the voting assistance available for seniors in the upcoming Queensland 2024 State General Election

 • Have you voted before in this referendum?

-If your answers match what is on the electoral roll, and you have not voted before in the referendum, the polling official will mark you off the electoral roll, hand you a ballot paper and a pencil, and direct to a voting screen where you can cast your vote.
+If your answers match what is on the electoral roll, and you have not voted before in the election, the polling official will mark you off the electoral roll, hand you a ballot paper and a pencil, and direct to a voting screen where you can cast your vote.

 Connect with Aged Care Decisions